DataDog/integrations-core/streamnative/README.md

 [StreamNative][1] provides an enterprise-grade messaging and event streaming platform built on Apache Pulsar.
 It offers scalable, real-time data streaming solutions with features like multi-tenancy, geo-replication, and seamless integration with cloud services.

-The StreamNative integration Collects the following types of [metrics][2]:
+The StreamNative integration collects the following types of [metrics][2]:

 1. Health
 2. Pulsar Resource